 The only material tax or duty relevant to lenders making loans to entities incorporated in TCI, and arising under TCI law, is stamp duty on land charges where the collateral for the loan includes security over TCI land.
 Such duty is charged at the rate of 1% of the amount secured, capped at USD50,000.

 If on an enforcement against TCI collateral, there is a sale or transfer of those assets to a buyer, stamp duty or share transfer duty may arise on that sale.
-Those duties are typically paid by that buyer, as a matter of contract.
+Those duties are usually paid by that buyer, as a matter of contract.

 There are no material usury laws or other rules limiting the amount of interest that can be charged in TCI.